selsamman/proxily-react-todo/README.md

 ### List.tsx

-Our list component will display the list of the items and manage the toast that is displayed when items are checked off.
-In order to keep this component devoid of logic we first gather everything that our JSX will need to do its job:
+Our list component will display the list of the items:
 ```javascript
 export function List () {